In this article, you’ll find answers to questions like:

 2. What's the best approach?

-3. What if my child is acting strange?
+3. What if my child acts strange?

 When you start childproofing your house for those wobbly little legs, don’t forget medications that might be within grasp.

 When our children are little, concern about drug and alcohol misuse is far from our minds.
 However, the evening news warns about the latest designer drugs while our social media feed is flooded with nightmare stories about teenage binge drinking.